-To those in Western intelligence circles, the opening of the East German border, and just how it opened - chaotically, without fanfare and apparently at random - was a warning that the assumptions which had underpinned policy towards the communist East and the Soviet Union, in particular, were fatally flawed.
+To those in Western intelligence circles, the opening of the East German border, and just how it opened (chaotically, without fanfare, and apparently at random) was a warning that the assumptions which had underpinned policy towards the communist East and the Soviet Union, in particular, were fatally flawed.

-That shock would soon be replaced by self-congratulation on the part of many at the "End to history" (or even, in it's most naive form, a "Holiday from history") as it seemed, for a while, that democratic values had conquered the world.
+That shock would soon be replaced by self-congratulation on the part of many at the "End to history" (or even, in its most naive form, a "Holiday from history") as it seemed, for a while, that democratic values had conquered the world.

 Heady and optimistic times, indeed.

-Khol committed to European integration, an ally of the US and supports Reagan's policies to weaken the USSR.
-Khol also oversees the end of the Cold War and German reunification (for which he is termed the Chancellor of Unity) and moves the federal capital from Bonn to Berlin.
+Khol committed to European integration, was a strong ally of the US, and supported Reagan's policies to weaken the USSR.
+Khol also oversaw the end of the Cold War, as well as German reunification, and moved the federal government from Bonn to Berlin.

-As party leader he works closely with Moscow and tightly controls the German Democratic Republic government from 1971 until being forced out of office in the weeks preceding the fall of the Berlin Wall, in October 1989.
+As party leader, he works closely with Moscow and tightly controls the German Democratic Republic government from 1971 until being forced out of office in the weeks preceding the fall of the Berlin Wall, in October 1989.

 Reforming former Soviet politician, Gorbachev is General Secretary of the USSR's governing Communist Party from 1985 until 1991 and the country's head of state from 1988 until 1991.